Grant Green: Biography

-Grant Green was born on June 6, 1935, in St. Louis, Missouri, to John and Martha Green.
-At various times his father was a laborer and a Saint Louis policeman.
+Grant Green was born on June 6, 1935, in St. Louis, Missouri, United States, to John and Martha Green.
+At various times, his father was a laborer and a Saint Louis policeman.
 Grant began studying guitar while he was in primary school.
 He received early instruction in guitar playing from his father, who played blues and folk music.
 Grant studied for a year with Forrest Alcorn, but he was mostly self-taught, learning from listening to records.

-Grant Green first performed in a professional setting at the age of 13 as a member of a gospel music ensemble.
+Green first performed in a professional setting at the age of 13 as a member of a gospel music ensemble.
 Through his 20s, he was a member of jazz and R&B bands.
 His influences were Charlie Christian, Charlie Parker, Lester Young, and Jimmy Raney.
-Green's style mimicked that of a saxophonist playing single note rather than chords.
+Green's style mimicked that of a saxophonist, playing single notes rather than chords.
 His first recordings were at the age of 24, in St. Louis with tenor saxophonist Jimmy Forrest for the United label, where Green played alongside drummer Elvin Jones.
 Green recorded with Jones for several albums in the mid-1960s.
 In 1959, Lou Donaldson discovered Green playing at a bar in St. Louis (the Tick Tock or the Pink Elephant) and hired him for his touring band.
 Green moved to New York City during 1959–60.

 Donaldson introduced Green to Alfred Lion of Blue Note Records.
-From 1961–1965 he was Blue Note's house guitarist.
+From 1961–1965, he was Blue Note's house guitarist.
 Rather than using Green as a sideman, as was the Blue Note practice, Lion arranged for him to record as a group leader.
-However due to Green's lack of confidence, the initial recording session was only released in 2001 as First Session.
+However, due to Green's lack of confidence, the initial recording session was not released until 2001 as First Session.

 Despite his first session being shelved, Green's recording relationship with Blue Note lasted, with a few exceptions, throughout the 1960s.
 From 1961 to 1965, Green made more appearances on Blue Note albums as leader or sideman than anyone else.
 His first album as a leader was Grant's First Stand followed in the same year by Green Street and Grantstand.
-He was named Best New Star in the Down Beat Critics' Poll, in 1962.
+He was named Best New Star in the DownBeat Critics' Poll in 1962.
 He often provided support to others musicians on Blue Note, including saxophonists Hank Mobley, Ike Quebec, Stanley Turrentine, and organist Larry Young.